Microsoft Licensing

 A global manufacturing company with 8,000 employees was on Office 365 E3 for all, but after analysis, they realized 3,000 were factory and field workers who only used email and Teams occasionally.
 The CIO led a project to move those 3,000 to Microsoft 365 F3.

 The savings were reinvested in further security training and an independent audit program, multiplying the value of the license decisions.
-This example underscores understanding usage and adjusting license levels can unlock significant value.
+This example underscores that understanding usage and adjusting license levels can unlock significant value.

 In contrast, a financial services firm with 1,200 users moved everyone to E5, consolidating many separate tools.
 Their analysis showed that paying ~$21 more per user for E5 was offset by eliminating multiple other vendor contracts (legacy PBX maintenance, a cloud app security broker, a separate mobile threat system, etc.).